davorg/dmp/chapters/chapter02.md

 While the module of the previous section is useful, it still has a number of problems; not the least of which is the fact that the structure of the customer record is defined elsewhere in the application.
 If the module is reused in a number of applications, then each application will define its own customer record and it is possible that the definitions will become out of step with each other.
 The solution to this problem is to create an object class.

 An object defines both the structure of a data record and all of the methods used  to operate on the record.
 It makes the code far easier to reuse and maintain.
-A full discussion of the advantages of object-oriented programming (OOP) is beyond the scope of this book, but two very good places to get the full story are the *perltoot* manual page and Damian Conway's *Object Oriented Perl* (Manning).
+A full discussion of the advantages of object-oriented programming (OOP) is beyond the scope of this book, but two very good places to get the full story are the *perltoot* manual page and Damian Conway's *Object Oriented Perl*.

-Let's examine a cut-down customer object which is implemented in a module called Customer.pm.
+Let's examine a cut-down customer object which is implemented in a module called *Customer.pm*.

     package Customer;
     use strict;